mzxrai/tinysums/README.md

     REDIS_URL=redis://<host>:<port>/<db_number>
     GOOG_GEM_API_KEY=your_google_ai_gemini_api_key
     PERP_API_KEY=your_perplexity_api_key

-    # Add any other required environment variables here
     ```

     * Replace placeholders (`<...>`) with your actual database and Redis connection details.
 Ensure the user specified in `DATABASE_URL` exists and has privileges on the `tinysums_development` database.